JM bɛba, driver banza - Watch 2 times minority heckled Akufo-Addo with songs during SONA 2024

 The driver analogy has become topical in recent times after Vice President Bawumia alluded to the fact that it was Akufo-Addo, as president, who was in the driver's seat in terms of running.

-His reference to being the driver's mate has been roundly rejected by the minority and other opposition members who accuse Bawumia of trying to evade responsibility especially as relates to handling of the economy in his position as head of the Economic Management Team.
+His reference to being the driver's mate has been roundly rejected by the minority and other opposition members, who accuse Bawumia of trying to evade responsibility, especially as it relates to the handling of the economy in his position as head of the Economic Management Team.

 SARA